zbalkan/osq-ext-bin/README.md

 21) Ability to generate the memory dumps of such processes
 22) Visibility into TLS/SSL traffic
 23) Ability to grab Windows Event Logs
+24) AMSI scan for malware in files
+25) Blocking for file operations, registry operations, and process creation/termination

-This additional state of the Windows endpoint is exported by means of following additional tables created by the PolyLogyx Extension
+This additional state of the Windows endpoint is exported by means of following additional tables created by the EclecticIQ Extension

 - win_dns_events
 - win_dns_response_events